• Who We Are

 I’m worried my child will be homesick.
 How will you handle this?

 We regard “homesickness” as a normal, healthy occurrence for children and refer to this as “missing home” to help differentiate the feeling from a sickness.
 Our staff members and veteran campers provide support since everyone has been through it.
-We encourage campers to bring items such as a stuffy, a book, a story or music to provide comfort and familiarity at night.
+We encourage campers to bring items such as a book or music to provide comfort and familiarity at night.
 Campers are allowed to bring their music to camp on an inexpensive mp3 player or iPod, NOT a cell phone.
 We STRONGLY recommend that your child leave expensive music players at home.

 What if my child already goes to another summer camp?